-We also suggest conducting additional future surveys for target species.
+We also recommend conducting additional future surveys for target species.
 Repeating surveys may be especially useful for the study of rare species in restoration systems which may not respond to restoration efforts right away.
 The goal of this and other restoration projects is long-term habitat improvement, rather than instantaneous change.
 Measurable effects may take longer, particularly if species are very rare, are ineffective dispersers, or have low fecundity.
 Further, it may take a period of years for important habitat changes to take effect after management activities are conducted.
 A longer time period is likely more appropriate for detecting the types of metapopulation change that are often goals of habitat restoration efforts.
 In addition to providing a more reasonable timeframe for detecting and describing metapopulation dynamics (e.g., colonization, extinction, recruitment, survival, etc.), repeating this type of study with a period of years between surveys (or clusters of surveys) may provide a more reasonable study framework from a cost perspective.
 The cost of field surveys for rare species in terms of effort can be prohibitively high, and it is generally beneficial to allocate effort in a cost-effective manner (MacKenzie and Royle 2005).
 For studies with multiple target species, it may be practical to conduct surveys on a staggered timeframe based on the management strategies being used and the ecology of each target species.
 This study provides a baseline upon which further investigation of rare Anoka Sand Plain species population dynamics can be founded, and we hope the information provided here will be useful in further management and restoration efforts

 References

 Arnold, T. W. 2010.
-Uninformative Parameters and Model Selection Using Akaike's Information Criterion.
+Uninformative parameters and Model Selection Using Akaike's Information Criterion.
 The Journal of Wildlife Management, 74: 1175–1178. doi:10.1111/j.1937-2817.2010.tb01236.x

 Bendel, C.R., Hovick, T.J., Limb, R.F. et al. J Insect Conserv (2018) 22: 99. https://doi-org.ezp2.lib.umn.edu/10.1007/s10841-017-0041-9